try0/browser-tab-id/README.md

 [English](./README.md) | [日本語](./README.ja.md)

-Generates an ID that is as unique as possible using time + random number + increment, and manages it with sessionStorage.
+Generates an ID by combining a timestamp, a random number, and an incrementing counter, and stores it in sessionStorage to minimize duplicates.

 ```
 {timestamp}_{random}_{counter}